-Professor Sean Dinneen, Consultant endocrinologist, discusses the risks of coronavirus for people with diabetes.
+Professor Sean Dinneen, Consultant endocrinologist, discusses the risks of COVID-19 for people with diabetes.

 Routine diabetes care

-Most routine appointments for diabetes clinics have been paused during the coronavirus outbreak.
+Most routine appointments for diabetes clinics have been paused during the COVID-19 outbreak.
 Some are going ahead using telephone or virtual clinics.

 Check with your clinic or GP about when and how they can connect with you.
 Keep a record of your blood glucose readings.
 Make a list of your medications.
 Write down any issues that you want to discuss during the consultation.